major/imagebuilder-fedora/README.md

 ## How does the repository work? ⚙

-The [imagebuilder repository] builds containers with Image Builder pre-installed for CentOS Stream 8, Fedora 34, and Fedora rawhide.
+The [imagebuilder repository] builds containers with Image Builder pre-installed for CentOS Stream 9 and Fedora (latest stable).
 The [GitHub actions workflow] in this repository does the following:

 1. Populates the AWS configuration